Translate user interface files

 Review and edit the translations in the XLIFF file

 We recommend that you review and edit the translations in the XLIFF file that DTS provides, to verify that the translation output meets your product's quality standards.
 For more information about how to edit the XLIFF file, see Editing an XLIFF translation memory.

 Regenerate output files

-When you've finished reviewing and editing the translation files, you must regenerate the output files in the source file format.
+When you've finished reviewing and editing the translation files in XLIFF, you must regenerate the translated native format files next.
 You can then apply the latest translations (that is, your edited versions of the translations) to the UI files in the target language.
 You can regenerate any number of files from the output files set per target language.

 You can repeat the regeneration process as many times as you require.